 Get the full recipe in the recipe card below.

-Argentina tops the sausage with ketchup and then wraps them in empanada dough, then baked.
-In Brazil, a sausage is wrapped in bread-like dough, then baked, better known as enroladinho de salsicha, translated means “sausage roll”.
+Argentina tops the sausage with ketchup, wraps it in empanada dough, and then bakes it.
+In Brazil, a sausage is wrapped in bread-like dough, then baked, better known as enroladinho de salsicha, which translates to “sausage roll”.

 A Chinese sausage wrapped in pastry is called là cháng bāo and is steamed rather than baked.

 A Czech-American dish, called klo basnek, is a sausage wrapped in kolach dough.
-In Sweden and Denmark, it is called a fransk hot dog (meaning ’French hot dog’) and in Estonia they are a sausage pastry known as viineripirukas.
+In Sweden and Denmark, it is called a fransk hot dog (meaning ’French hot dog’), and in Estonia, it is a sausage pastry known as viineripirukas.

 If making dipping sauces, make those up before you assemble your pigs in a blanket and store in fridge until ready to dip.

-Step 1 – Air Fryer Pigs in Blankets
+Step 1 – To Use the Air Fryer

-Preheat the air fryer to 350-365°F. While it heats up, lightly flour a surface and unroll the crescent roll dough.
+Preheat the air fryer to 350-365°F. While your air fryer or oven heats, lightly flour a surface and unroll the crescent roll dough.

 Step 2 – Prep the Crescent Dough